 the Chairperson is unwilling to act,

-then the President is the Chairperson for that meeting only and if, the President is not present or is unwilling to preside, the Voting Members present will elect a Voting Member to be the Chairperson for that meeting only.
+then the President is the Chairperson for that meeting only and if, the President is not present or is unwilling to preside, then a Vice President is the Chairperson for that meeting.
+If a Vice President is not present to chair the meeting then the Voting Members present will elect a Voting Member to be the Chairperson for that meeting only.

 Adjourning Meeting